llendway/gardenR/README.md

 # gardenR <img src='man/figures/logo.png' align="right" height="139" />

-The `gardenR` package contains data collected by Lisa Lendway from her vegetable garden in the summer of 2020.
+The `gardenR` package contains data collected by Lisa Lendway from her vegetable garden, starting in the summer of 2020.
+Data from the summer of 2021 was added 2022-01-29 (finally!).
 The data were used in her Introduction to Data Science course at Macalester College to introduce many concepts.
 For examples, see the [tutorials for the course](https://ds112-lendway.netlify.app/).